Tell Shemshara: Middle Bronze Age

-Both the main mound and the lower extension were re-occupied during the Middle Bronze Age (early second millennium BCE).
+Both the Main Hill and the lower extension were re-occupied during the Middle Bronze Age (early second millennium BCE).
 Layers 8–4 on the main mound can be assigned to this period, mainly Hurrian in nature.
 The excavations found a number of graves with bronze weapons on the main mound, as well as a mudbrick platform.
 In the lower town, a small part of a palace was excavated, and in three of its rooms a small archive of clay tablets was found.
-The palace was destroyed by fire, and through analysis of the archive it has been proposed that this happened in year 30 of the reign of Shamshi-Adad I of Assyria in the first quarter of the 18th century BCE.
+The palace was destroyed by fire, and through analysis of the archive it has been proposed that this happened in year 30 of the reign of Shamshi-Adad I of Ekallatum in the first quarter of the 18th century BCE.

-The archive consisted of 146 clay tablets or fragments thereof, found in two groups, of which a small part dealt with the administration of the town, whereas the majority consisted of letters written to a certain Kuwari.
+The archive consisted of 146 clay tablets or fragments thereof, found in two groups in Level 5, of which a small part dealt with the administration of the town, whereas the majority consisted of letters written to a certain Kuwari.
 Some fragments were part of the clay envelopes in which these letters were sent.
 The texts were written in Akkadian.
-These texts revealed that during this period the site was called Shusharra, that it was the capital of a polity called māt Utêm or "land of the gatekeeper" and that it was ruled by a man named Kuwari.
-Chronologically, the archive can be divided in two parts, one covering the period during which Shemshara was the capital of a small semi-independent kingdom, and one covering the period after Kuwari became a vassal of Shamshi-Adad, who at that time had already conquered Mari and Shubat-Enlil and was now campaigning in the Zagros Mountains.
+These texts revealed that during this period the site was called Šušarrā (also known from texts at Mari, that it was the capital of a polity called māt Utêm or "land of the gatekeeper" and that it was ruled by a man named Kuwari.
+Chronologically, the archive can be divided in two parts, one covering the period during which Shemshara was the capital of a small semi-independent kingdom, and one covering the period after Kuwari decided to become a vassal of Shamshi-Adad (who then established a garrison at Shemshara), who at that time had already conquered Mari and Shubat-Enlil and was now campaigning in the Zagros Mountains.
 Together, these two periods do not last longer than 3 years.
-The letters in the Shemshara archive show that during this period, Kuwari had to deal with Turukkean refugees coming from the east and fleeing a war with Guteans; events which are also mentioned in the much larger archives found in Mari on the Syrian Euphrates.
+The letters in the Shemshara archive show that during this period, Kuwari had to deal with Turukkean refugees coming from the east and fleeing a war with Guteans (led by their leader Endusse); events which are also mentioned in the much larger archives found in Mari on the Syrian Euphrates.